Abbot Point coal export terminal expansion

 GBRMPA will also provide advice to DSEWPaC on matters of national environmental significance under the EPBC Act.

-North Queensland Bulk Ports Corporation has prepared a Public Environment Report (PER) which describes the potential impact that the project could have on the environment.
+North Queensland Bulk Ports Corporation has submitted a final public environment report (PER) which describes the potential impact that the project could have on the environment.
+The PER is currently under assessment.

 Any activity that may impact the Marine Park will be assessed by GBRMPA.
 Consideration of the application will be in accordance with the Great Barrier Reef Marine Park Regulations 1983, noting: